Château Frontenac: Architecture

 The Château Frontenac is one of Canada's grand railway hotels built by the Canadian Pacific Railway.
 The Châteauesque architectural style used throughout the hotel would later serve as a template for other Canadian grand railway hotels erected in the late-19th to early-20th century.
-The central fortress-like tower design is derived from medieval and chateaux found throughout France's Loire Valley.
-Châteauesque elements include the hotel's asymmetrical profile, with steeply pitched roofs, massive circular and polygonal towers and turrets, ornate gables and dormers, and tall chimneys.
+The central fortress-like tower design is derived from medieval châteaux found throughout France's Loire Valley.
+The Châteaue style includes elements such as the hotel's asymmetrical profile, with steeply pitched roofs, massive circular and polygonal towers and turrets, a central portal, ornate gables and dormers, and tall chimneys.
 The exterior base of the hotel is largely made of grey stone ashlar, with steel framing running up the building, Glenboig brick cladding.
 Materials that make up the interior of the building includes mahogany panelling, marble staircases, carved stone, wrought iron, and glass roundels.
 However, as opposed to the other Châteauesque-styled buildings found in France, the Château Frontenac did not utilize elements of Italianate architecture, instead placing a greater emphasis on Gothic elements.
 The hotel also draws certain elements from Victorian style of architecture, with rich polychromatic surfaces throughout its exterior.

 Built in 1892–93, the Château Frontenac was originally designed by architect Bruce Price.
 Price's plan called for a horseshoe-shaped hotel, made up of four wings of unequal length, connected at obtuse angles.
 Public rooms made up the majority of the first two floors of Price's designs.
 The original proposal called for a square structure, however the completion of the Terrasse Dufferin led to the development for a more picturesque building.
 Since its completion, the hotel has undergone several major expansions and renovations led by several different architects and architectural firms.
 William Sutherland Maxwell led two major expansions to the hotel, one in 1908–09, and another in 1920–24 (co-led with his brother, Edward Maxwell).
-Renovations in the 1990s was led by the Arcop, an architectural firm based in Montreal.
-The hotel was again expanded in 1993, with the addition of a new wing.
+Renovations in the 1990s were led by one of Canada's most successful firms, Arcop, an architectural firm based in Montreal.
+The hotel was again expanded in 1993, with the addition of a new wing, which was led by a then young architect who is now one of the most respected architects in the hotel and hospitality business in Canada, Robert LaPierre, Member of the 2011 Fellows – Royal Architectural Institute of Canada.